board Candidates [2026-2027]

 A CLAS alum from the Class of 1989, writer Suzanne Gannon is a born traveler and completer of three consecutive New York City Marathons.
 Prior to getting a byline, she racked up many miles as a marketer and corporate communicator in New York, Dallas, and San Francisco.
 In her current endeavor as The Essay Conqueror, Suzanne is coaching students who find themselves in the throes of the college- and grad school-application essay, a job in which she can fight, on a daily basis, to keep the art of writing alive in the age of AI.
 She is presently residing in Greenwich, four minutes by foot from the Metro-North station.
 She is a Trustee of her class.

-As Executive Director of the Virginia Club, Camille works full-time for the Club, managing membership recruitment and retention and executing the Club’s slate of programming, alongside her wonderful team of Board Members.
-Her favorite event thus far has been the ASchool Panel on Women in Design, where she got to hear from inspiring working mothers in with Architecture careers!
+As Executive Director of the Virginia Club, Loretta works full-time for the Club, managing membership recruitment and retention and executing the Club’s slate of programming, alongside her wonderful team of Board Members.
+Her favorite event thus far has been learning Mahjong with Mahjong Palace!